suchanek/proteusPy/documents/paper/paper.md

 I illustrate a few use cases for the package below.
 See the notebooks for more examples.

-### Find the lowest and highest energy disulfides present in the database.
+### Find the lowest and highest energy disulfides present in the database

   ```python
   # default parameters will read from the package itself.